What the HELL?!!?

 February 2009(!!)
 Update

-A law firm that sends demand letters postage due has already demonstrated its level of competence, but here it is, nine years later, and we just got another nasty cease & desist letter from them.
+A law firm that sends demand letters postage due has already demonstrated its level of competence, but here it is, nine years later, and I just got another nasty cease & desist letter from them.
 Hello?!
-They didn't check their own files and see that Hasbro clearly decided not to move forward against us many years ago?
+They didn't check their own files and see that Hasbro clearly decided not to move forward against me many years ago?
 There's such confusion and damage over the 1.5 million cards in circulation that they waited nine years to do something about it?!

-No, we don't buy that either.
+No, I don't buy that either.
 More like the economy is getting rough, and therefore it's a case of "let's see where we can squeeze out a few more bucks" by trying to shake down anyone they can.

 Today's letter notes: